allegro/allegro.tech/_posts/2016-03-17-writing-fast-cache-service-in-go.md

 Eviction is performed during writes to the cache since the lock is already acquired.

-### Omitting Garbage Collection
+### Omitting Garbage Collector
-In Go, when a map with millions of objects is created, then garbage collection (GC) will touch all those objects during mark and scan phase.
+In Go, if you have a map, garbage collector (GC) will touch every single item of that map during mark and scan phase.
-This can cause a huge impact on responsiveness of the application.
-We run a few tests on our service in which we fed the cache with millions of entries, and after that we started to send requests to the REST endpoint, which was performing only some static JSON serialization (it didn’t touch the cache).
+This can cause a huge impact on the application performance when the map is large enough (contains millions of objects).

+We ran few tests on our service in which we fed the cache with millions of entries, and after that we started to send requests to some unrelated REST endpoint doing only static JSON serialization (it didn’t touch the cache at all).
-For empty cache, this endpoint’s responsiveness was max 10ms for 10k rps.
-After we started feeding data, it was ***more than a second*** for 99th percentile.
+With an empty cache, this endpoint had maximum responsiveness latency of 10ms for 10k rps.
+When the cache was filled, it had ***more than a second*** latency for 99th percentile.
-Metrics indicated that there were over 40 mln objects in the heap and GC mark and scan phase took over four seconds as well.
+Metrics indicated that there were over 40 mln objects in the heap and GC mark and scan phase took over four seconds.
 The test showed us that we needed to skip GC for cache entries if we wanted to meet our requirements related to response times.
 How could we do this?
-There were two options.
+Well, there were two options.

 GC is limited to heap, so the first one is to go off-heap.
 There is one project which can help with that, called [offheap](https://godoc.org/github.com/glycerine/offheap).
 It provides custom functions `Malloc()` and `Free()` to manage memory outside the heap.
 However, a cache which relied on those functions would need to be implemented.

-But there was another way to omit GC for cache entries, and it was related to optimization presented in Go version 1.5 ([issue-9477](https://github.com/golang/go/issues/9477)).
-This optimization states that if you use a map without pointers in keys and values, then GC will omit it.
+The second way to omit GC for cache entries was related to optimization presented in Go version 1.5 ([issue-9477](https://github.com/golang/go/issues/9477)).
+This optimization states that if you use a map without pointers in keys and values, then GC will omit it’s content.
 It is a way to stay on heap and to omit GC for entries in the map.
 However, it is not the final solution because basically everything in Go is built on pointers: structs, slices, even fixed arrays.
-Only primitives like int or bool do not touch pointers.
+Only primitives like `int` or `bool` do not touch pointers.
 So what could we do with `map[int]int`?
 Since we already generated hashed key in order to select proper shard from the cache (described in [Concurrency](#concurrency)) we would reuse them as keys in our `map[int]int`.
-But what about values of type int?
-What information could we keep as int?
+But what about values of type `int`?
+What information could we keep as `int`?
 We could keep offsets of entries.
 Another question is where those entries could be kept in order to omit GC again?
 A huge array of bytes could be allocated and entries could be serialized to bytes and kept in it.
 In this respect, a value from `map[int]int` could point to an offset where entry started in the proposed array.
 And since FIFO queue was used